TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/01 - Genesis/Genesis 6/Genesis 6.10.md

 ---

-And Noah begat three sons, Shem, Ham, and Japheth.
+Noah became the father of three sons: Shem, Ham, and Japheth.